adarshaacharya/states-nepal/README.md

 #### Usage Docs

-See the implementation of each entity from following docs.
+See the how to implement the package on your Javascript applications on following docs:

 - [Provinces](./docs/usage/provinces.md)
 - [Districts](./docs/usage/districts.md)